giespaepen/dockerfiles/README.md

 ## postgres-postgis

 Simple postgres postgis container.
 Based on Postgres 9.6 and PostGIS.
 The purpose of this build container is to use it in your development environment.
 It runs Postgres 9.6 combined with PostGis 2.3.
-When you run the container, a new database is created with the PostGIS extension.
+When you run the container, a new database is created with the PostGIS extension created.

 ```bash
 docker run -i --name postgis -e DB_NAME=<database name> -e DB_USR=<database user> -e DB_PWD=<database pwd> giespaepen/postgres-postgis:latest -d -p 5432:5432